tdwg/camtrap-dp/pages/home.md

 **Camera Trap Data Package** (or **Camtrap DP** for short) is a community developed data exchange format for camera trap data.

 {:.alert .alert-warning}
-Camtrap DP is [under development](https://github.com/tdwg/camtrap-dp/milestone/1) and not yet ready for production use.
+Camtrap DP is [under development](https://github.com/tdwg/camtrap-dp/milestone/1) and not yet recommended for production use.

 ## Usage